vhoyer/jQ/README.md

 -----------
 Just try to be as succinct as possible, don't bother it being readable, that's overestimated! xD.
 OOOORR you can just correct a typo, like that one at the section title.
 That's a classic.
-And **remember** to keep each feature in one different line, Just because.
+And **remember** to keep each feature in one different line, just because.
+Actually, for aesthetics proposes.

 Support
 -------